-Marmoleum is produced in several stages starting with the oxidation of linseed oil mixed with tall oil and rosin.
+Marmoleum Decibel is produced in several stages starting with the oxidation of linseed oil mixed with tall oil and rosin.
 With the influence of oxygen from the atmosphere a tough sticky material is obtained called linoleum cement.
 The linoleum cement is stored in containers for a few days for further reaction and after this it is mixed with wood flour, calcium carbonate, reused waste (if applicable), titanium dioxide and pigments.
-This mixture is calendared on a jute substrate and stored in drying rooms, to cure till the required hardness is reached.
+This mixture is calendared on a polyester substrate and stored in drying rooms, to cure till the required hardness is reached.
 After approximately 14 days the material is taken out from the drying room to the trimming department where the factory finish is applied on the surface of the product and the end inspection is done.
-Finally the edges are trimmed and the sheet is cut to length into rolls of approximately 32 meter.
+Finally the foam layer is applied on the backside, the edges are trimmed and the sheet is cut to length into rolls of approximately 32 meter.
 The trimmings and the rejected product are reused.